ashlynbain/RAG-Documentation/docs/generative-ai/generative-ai.md

 RAG is used to enhance the chatbot's ability to handle complex queries by fetching relevant data in real-time and generating responses that are not just based on fixed patterns or the model's pre-existing knowledge, but also on specific, current information retrieved during the interaction.

-#### How is it used for this project?

-In this project, RAG technology is utilized to empower both Q and Mari chatbots, enabling them to access and synthesize information from county databases and web sources seamlessly.
-This capability ensures that the chatbots provide timely and accurate information to user inquiries, ranging from internal policy questions to public service information.

 #### IBM Reference Material
 [Generative AI](https://www.ibm.com/watsonx?utm_content=SRCWW&p1=Search&p4=43700078376398807&p5=b&p9=58700008586718912&gclid=CjwKCAjwi_exBhA8EiwA_kU1MvuVGpaXUAxlZh-oCtf_lw34bCdrSRx8xmbiAZUz4gTjed7NaSgI4xoCbYsQAvD_BwE&gclsrc=aw.ds)